-- 2. Attach the quick-fill hose to the URC Assembly. - a.
+- Attach the quick-fill hose to the URC Assembly. a.
 Remove the rubber dust cap from the male inlet fitting on the URC Assembly.
 Be sure that the cylinder valve is fully opened. - b.
 Remove the rubber dust cap from the female fitting on the quick-fill hose. - c.
 Push the female fitting of the hose onto the male fitting of the URC Assembly until it snaps in place.
 Pull on the hose to be sure the connection is secure.
 Filling immediately begins when the female fitting fully engages with the URC Assembly. - d.
 After approximately 45-60 seconds, the pressure between the secondary air supply and the air mask cylinder will be equal.

 If serious leakage is noticed from either of the two female fittings, or anywhere along the hose, disconnect the female fittings and return to fresh air immediately.
-Failure to follow this warning can result in serious personal injury or death.
+Misuse can result in serious injury or death.

-Note: If the secondary air supply does not have a sufficient volume of air, the air mask cylinder will not reach full service pressure.
+NOTE: If the secondary air supply does not have a sufficient volume of air, the air mask cylinder will not reach full service pressure.

-- Compare the cylinder pressure gauge or the FireHawk M7 Control Module reading to the secondary air supply pressure gauge reading.
+- Compare the cylinder pressure gauge, the FireHawk M7 Control Module pressure gauge (integrated PASS version), or the NightFighter transmitter pressure gauge (without integrated PASS version) to the secondary air supply pressure gauge reading.
 If the readings are the same, pressure is equal. - 4.
 To disconnect the quick-fill hose after transfilling, pull the gray sleeve back.
 The hose fitting and the URC Assembly will separate.
 A hiss or pop may be heard as the fittings separate and the high pressure air is sealed off. - 5.
-Immediately install the dust cover on the URC
+Immediately install the dust cover on the URC Assembly.

-Assembly.